-“Project Reclaim” in Jersey City set urban revitalization in motion in Jersey City’s MLK Drive neighborhood.
+“Project Reclaim” set urban revitalization in motion in Jersey City’s MLK Drive neighborhood.
 The project involved gut renovation of a quintessential Bank building and a new office building on two adjacent lots.
-The entrance to this project was marked by two pillars inspired by Indian architecture.
+The entrance to this project was marked by two minimalist pillars inspired by Indian architecture.

-When I decided to establish an architectural practice in Jersey City NJ, I was well aware of Kevin Lynch’s celebrated book on The Image of the City, where he described Jersey City as a city characterized by formlessness of space and a compete confusion of an uncoordinated street system.1 I was committed to do what I could to turn things around.
+When I decided to establish an architectural practice in Jersey City NJ, I was well aware of Kevin Lynch’s celebrated book on The Image of the City, where he described Jersey City as a city characterized by “formlessness of space and a compete confusion of an uncoordinated street system.”1 I was committed to do what I could to turn things around.
 As I travelled the city, I realized that while there was a lot of emphasis on reviving the waterfront, many areas in the city were neglected.
 One such area was the MLK Drive neighborhood which was characterized by years of disinvestment, crime, and poverty.
+It was ready for urban revitalization.
 I began meeting with stakeholders and learned that while city had donated several buildings to local non-profits, they were having trouble turning dilapidated properties into usable buildings.

 The Urban League of Hudson County, Inc.